Kanangnut/Music-Store-Database-Analysis/README.md

 The project also analyzes datasets, including Employee, Customer, Artist, Playlist, Playlist Track, Album, Track, Invoice, Media, and Genre.
 The study covers questions from basic to advanced, offering valuable insights into SQL and data analysis.

-Overall Goal: Find Insights and find answer of the questions
+<u>Overall Goal:</u> Find Insights and find answer of the questions

 ### Objectives
 In this project, I aim to explore the complexities of the music industry by analyzing various facets including sales, customer behavior, genre and artist popularity, global trends, playlists, and employee dynamics.